jcaillon/valet/tests.d/1107-self-document/results.approved.md

 > - All characters in the pattern must be found in the same order in the matched line.
 > - Use `shopt -s nocasematch` to make this function is case insensitive.
+> - This function is not appropriate for large arrays (>10k elements), see `array::fuzzyFilterSortFileWithGrepAndAwk` for large arrays.

 ## array::fuzzyFilterSortFileWithGrepAndAwk